Cap-go/website/content/blog/how-version-work-in-capgo.md

 This is how Capgo channel will behave if you didn't change any settings.

-> This behavior will be base on the unique channel you made default.
+> This behavior will be based on the unique channel you made default.

 ### When Fresh installation of your Capacitor app
-When user did download your Ionic app for the first time and open the app it contacts Capgo server.
+When user did download your Ionic app for the first time and opens the app it contacts Capgo server.

 Currently, 4 outputs can happen:
-  - The native bundle version (1.2.3) is lower than Capgo bundle version (1.2.4), Capgo send his bundle to the user.
+  - The native bundle version (1.2.3) is lower than Capgo bundle version (1.2.4), Capgo sends his bundle to the user.
   - The native bundle version (1.2.3) is equal to Capgo bundle version (1.2.3), Capgo send “no need to update”.
   - The native bundle version (1.2.4) is higher than Capgo bundle version (1.2.3), Capgo send “no need to update”.
   - The native bundle version (1.2.3) is MAJOR lower than Capgo bundle version (2.2.3), Capgo send “no need to update”.